top of page

 Have the alignment shop align the vehicle as if they were aligning the Super Duty donor vehicle, not your old truck

-Super Duty trucks have been plagued with death wobble issues and the fix is simple.
-These parts wear out and now is a great time to replace them if your donor vehicle had high miles or unknown miles- track bar ball joint, track bar bushing, tie rod ends, and ball joints.
+Super Duty trucks have been plagued with death wobble issues, and the fix is simple.
+These parts wear out, and now is a great time to replace them if your donor vehicle had high miles or unknown miles- track bar ball joint, track bar bushing, tie rod ends, and ball joints.
 Rockauto has good prices.
-You will get it aligned anyways so bite the bullet and do it now!
+You will get it aligned anyway, so bite the bullet and do it now!

 Wheels and Tires